Dr Debra McDougall

 - BA Penn.
 MA PhD Chic.

 - Debra McDougall earned both her MA and PhD in Anthropology from the University of Chicago, having completed an undergraduate degree in History with honours from the Pennsylvania State University.
-She joined the University of Western Australian in 2006 as an ARC Postdoctoral Fellow and is currently an Associate Professor in Anthropology and Sociology.
+She joined the University of Western Australian in 2006 as an ARC Postdoctoral Fellow and is currently a Senior Lecturer in Anthropology and Sociology.

 - Key research

 - Debra has conducted extensive fieldwork in Solomon Islands (primarily the Western Province Island of Ranongga) since 1998.
-With Matt Tomlinson, she has edited a volume entitled Christian Politics in Oceania (Berghahn Books, 2013), which has garnered advanced praise as a ‘path-breaking’ book that will be ‘the baseline and point of departure for subsequent efforts.’
-She has also published articles in top world ranked journals and edited books on topics including vernacular language education and Bible translation, pre-Christian warfare, property disputes, conflict and peacemaking, women’s Christian fellowship, and men’s conversion to Islam as well as essays on the anthropology of Christianity.
+With Matt Tomlinson, she has edited a volume entitled Christian Politics in Oceania (Berghahn Books, 2013), and her monograph on Ranongga Engaging with Strangers: Love and Violence in the Rural Solomon Islands is in press with Berghahn Books.
+She has also published articles and book chapters on topics including the anthropology of Christianity, vernacular language education and Bible translation, headhunting warfare, property disputes, conflict and peacemaking, women’s Christian fellowship, and men’s conversion to Islam, and customary politics.

 2013.
 Christian Politics in Oceania (co-edited with Matt Tomlinson), New York: Berghahn Books. http://www.berghahnbooks.com/title.php?rowtag=TomlinsonChristian

-Submitted to editors, 'Tired for nothing?
-Women, Chiefs, and the Domestificationof Customary Authority in Solomon Islands,' chapter in Paradoxes of Domesticity: Christian Missionaries and Women in Asia and the Pacific, Margaret Jolly and Hyaeweol Choi,eds. to be submitted to Duke University Press.
+2014.
+'Tired for nothing?
+Women, Chiefs, and the Domestification of Customary Authority in Solomon Islands,' chapter in Divine Domesticities: Christian Paradoxes in Asia and the Pacific, Margaret Jolly and Hyaeweol Choi,eds.
+ANU Press. http://tinyurl.com/mbuumvs

 2013 (co-author Matt Tomlinson).
 ‘Introduction: Christian Politics in Oceania,’ in Christian Politics in Oceania, Matt Tomlinson and Debra McDougall, eds.
 Pp 1-21.
 New York: Berghahn Books.